adaptris/interlok-docs/docs/pages/ui/ui-dashboard.md

 ![Dashboard Page shown on a smaller screen](../../images/ui-user-guide/dashboard-page-smaller.png)

-{% include note.html content="Although pages will look different on smaller screens, most (if not all) of the pages features are still present, but they may be grouped into button drop down selects, or they may be missing their text labels.
-One feature that's noticeably absent from smaller screens is the Configuration Page, as it's features would be too difficult to use on a phone sized screen." %}
+?> **NOTE** Although pages will look different on smaller screens, most (if not all) of the pages features are still present, but they may be grouped into button drop down selects, or they may be missing their text labels.
+One feature that's noticeably absent from smaller screens is the Configuration Page, as it's features would be too difficult to use on a phone sized screen.

 ## The Dashboard Show Config Feature ##